whosonfirst/whosonfirst-properties/properties/wof.md

 A hash containing identifiers from other data sources.
 See also: [other people's concordances](https://github.com/whosonfirst/tools-other-peoples-concordances)

+## coterminous

+Links two or more records with overlapping or identical geometries that serve separate functions, but are essentially the same "place" - see [Cuidad de México](https://whosonfirst.mapzen.com/spelunker/id/85686515/#9/19.3228/-99.1530).
+Think "city-state".

 ## country

 A two-letter country code from ISO 3166.